kevincui5/translator_tf/README.md

 ...
 ```

- 2) Put deu.txt in the same directory as  prepare_input_files.py and execute it.
+ 2) Put deu.txt in the same directory as  prepare_input_files.py, configure and execute it.
 It produces 4 files, a full, a training , a test and a validation dataset file:

    ``
  python prepare_input_files.py